Ex-Homeland Security Official Outs Himself As 'Anonymous' Anti-Trump Author

 Taylor replies, "I only wear a mask for two things Anderson: Halloweens and pandemics.
 So no."

-Taylor served at DHS from 2017 to 2019 and was chief of staff to Secretary Kristjen Nielsen as well as Chad Wolf, her successor.
+Taylor served at DHS from 2017 to 2019 and was chief of staff to Secretary Kirstjen Nielsen as well as Chad Wolf, now the acting DHS chief.